Lancashire (UK Parliament constituency)

-The constituency was split into two two-member divisions, for Parliamentary purposes, in 1832.
+The constituency was split into two two-member county divisions for Parliamentary purposes, in 1832, when Newton was merged back into the county and new borough constituencies were split out covering Ashton-under-Lyne, Blackburn, Bolton, Bury, Manchester, Oldham, Rochdale, Salford, and Warrington.

 The county was then represented by the North Lancashire and South Lancashire constituencies : the latter representing the hundreds of Salford and West Derby, and the former the hundreds of Amounderness, Blackburn, Leyland and Lonsdale.

 Boundaries

 The constituency comprised the whole historic county of Lancashire, except for the Parliamentary boroughs of Clitheroe, Lancaster, Liverpool, Newton, Preston and Wigan.